Free Shipping

 Table of contents

-Welcome back to our new series about How To Build a Successful Gas Fire Pit.
+Welcome back to our How To Build a Successful Gas Fire Pit series.

-In Part 1, we highlighted the importance of calculating how much gas is available for your fire pit project and what size pipe you need to get the gas to your fire pit.
+In Part 1, we discussed the importance of calculating the available gas supply for your fire pit project and ensuring the correct gas pipe size is installed to meet the needs of the burner.

-We make those calculations first because the burner’s size may well dictate the fire pit structure’s size from an aesthetic point of view.
+We make these calculations first because the size of the burner can significantly influence the fire pit structure’s size, especially from an aesthetic standpoint.

 Fire Pit Structure Ventilation